davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.65 2023-01-28**<br>
+Fix issue where Connection Status table would not update after 'Restart Asterisk' button used.

 **v0.64 2023-01-26**<br>
-Fix issue in previous checkin with creating new user accounts.
+Fix issue in v0.63 with creating new user accounts.

-**v0.63 2023-01-26**<br>
 Update Users page to allow Superusers to edit other Superuser accounts.
 Various optimizations.

 **v0.62 2023-01-25**<br>
 Update handling of JS offline/online and EventSource error events to reinit EventSource and Stats functions rather than reload page.
 Update Favs table sort function to use case-insensitive string sort option.

 **v0.61 2023-01-24**<br>
 Support 'Favorites.ini Locations' Cfgs setting.
 Optimizations to Favorites Add/Delete functions, support cases of blank or nonexistent files.

-**v0.60 2023-01-24**<br>
 Minor optimizations.
 Link Connection Status table node names to ASL stats page.
 Adjust Favs table highlight colors.

 **v0.59 2023-01-23**<br>
 Support old PHP versions (< 7.3.x) setcookie function w/SameSite parameter.
 Fixes login issues in v0.53-0.58 on nodes with < PHP 7.3.
 Enable cookie options to be set with cookieSameSiteOpt and cookieUseRootPath variables in include/UserModel.php.
 Fix issue where allmon.ini search path used by API files could be different than used by main files.
 Add additional debug log messages during login process.